 Synthetic oil does pour much more readily than honey-like dino oil (which requires a pump that usually breaks when you're about half-way through filling).
 I set up a funnel with a clear pvc tube on the end to poke into the fill hole and the bottles dumped quickly.
 With the van level, you keep filling until oil dribbles back out of the fill plug hole, then close it up.

-Drain plug on the right with a magnetic rod to keep
+Fill plug on the left.
+Drain plug on the right with a magnetic rod to keep any metal bits from circulating in the oil. |

 There's not enough room to get a 17mm allen wrench on the fill plug.
+This adapter tool makes getting the plugs in and out easy.
+You could also use a double-nutted 17mm head bolt and wrench. |

-Removing the right rear wheel allows better
+Removing the right rear wheel allows better access to the fill plug. |

-The white blobs next to it are lithium grease on the shift rod coupling.
+The fill plug is on the right rear of the box.
+The white blobs next to it are lithium grease on the shift rod coupling. |

 The bottle just fits in the funnel.
-Avoid contaminating your new oil by
+Avoid contaminating your new oil by washing loose dirt and debris away from the area ahead of time. |

 Prior to the oil change, I would hear and feel a little "snick" when shifting from 1st to 2nd gear (particularly after having not driven for a few hours) unless I did so very slowly and deliberately.
 I don't know if it was because the oil level had been low before, or it was due to switching to synthetic oil, or maybe the "proprietary Synerlec additive technology", but after the change that "snick" is history.